EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

 ### How can I get the list of the EGI Cloud providers?

 The list of certified providers is available in [GOCDB](https://goc.egi.eu).
-The `fedcloud endpoint list` command can help you to get that list:
+The `fedcloud site list` command can help you to get that list:

 ```shell
 $ fedcloud endpoint list